MicrosoftDocs/entra-docs/docs/permissions-management/permissions-management-quickstart-guide.md

 [Enable Microsoft Entra Permissions Management in your organization](onboard-enable-tenant.md)

-Ensure you're a Global Administrator.
+Ensure you're at least Billing Administrator.
 Learn more about [Permissions Management roles and permissions](product-roles-permissions.md).

 :::image type="content" source="media/permissions-management-quickstart-guide/entra-id-roles-sync-azure-environment.png" alt-text="A diagram showing where Microsoft Entra intersect with Azure roles in the Microsoft Entra tenant." lightbox="media/permissions-management-quickstart-guide/entra-id-roles-sync-azure-environment.png":::